GoInterject/GoInterject.github.io/bApps/bFinancials/AddingNotes.md

 As opposed to the ReportFixed() function, the ReportSave() only uses a singular column for the RowDefRange.
-This is due to the fact that a save does not need the unique key to save values back since it has the capability to save data that has a many to one relationship between row identifiers and the data.
+This is because a save does not need the unique key to save values back, since it has the capability to save data that has a many-to-one relationship between row identifiers and the data.
 However, when pulling that data back out, the pull function (in this case the ReportFixed) does need a unique identifier to determine which data belongs to which key, as well as where to place it.

 > **NOTE:**
-> In the param function in the param field the values represented are one to one ordered mappings from a segment
+> The param function in the param field the values represented are one-to-one ordered mappings from a segment
 > to a filter on the report.
-This means that in the first parameter in the Param function represents segment1.
+This means that the first parameter in the Param function represents segment1.
 So
 > what you are passing to the segment is the filter value for your report.
-Your report may have different filter
+Your report may have different filters
 > and will need to be ordered according to your report specifically.
 The values given here are suitable for the
 > example report.
 >
-> Be aware that Param position 9 is typically used for the month of the fiscal period and
+> Be aware that Param position 9 is typically used for the month of the fiscal period, and
 > Param position 10 is typically used for the year of the fiscal period.

 ### Adding Summary Level Comments

-To be able to add comments on your summary level labels, you will need to go to column C and add Excel formulas that link the summary level rows to the grouping/row definitions in column B. As seen in the example below, cell C78 points to cell B76.
+To be able to add comments on your summary level labels, you will need to add into column C Excel formulas that link the summary level rows to the grouping/row definitions in column B. As seen in the example below, cell C78 points to cell B76.